Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers: Introduction

 \subsection{Related works}

-Classifical approximation theory for neural networks has a long history.~\citet{hornik1989multilayer, cybenko1989approximation}, and~\citet{ leshno1993multilayer} show that neural nets with one hidden layer are universal approximators under mild assumptions on the activations, but their constructions require the hidden layer size to grow exponentially in input dimension.~\citet{barron1993universal} uses the Fourier transform to write target functions as infinite-width networks and subsamples neurons to obtain widths which depend only on target function properties.~\citet{pmlr-v65-lee17a, Ji2020Neural} prove recent related developments in this direction of universal approximation.
+Classifical approximation theory for neural networks has a long history.~\citet{hornik1989multilayer, cybenko1989approximation}, and~\citet{ leshno1993multilayer} show that neural nets with one hidden layer are universal approximators but require the hidden layer size to grow exponentially in input dimension.~\citet{barron1993universal} uses the Fourier transform to write target functions as infinite-width networks and subsamples neurons to obtain widths which depend only on target function properties.~\citet{pmlr-v65-lee17a, Ji2020Neural} prove recent related developments in this direction of universal approximation.

 Many works study benefits of deep networks over shallow ones~\citep{bengio2011expressive,arora2016understanding,pmlr-v49-telgarsky16,eldan2016power,pmlr-v65-daniely17a,chatziafratis2020better,chatziafratis2019depth}.~\citet{bengio2011expressive} show separation for exact representation, whereas~\citet{pmlr-v49-telgarsky16} shows separation for approximate representations with univariate inputs. ~\citet{eldan2016power} demonstrate high-dimensional functions that can be approximated by two-layer polynomial-sized neural networks, but cannot be approximated by one-layer neural nets with subexponential hidden units.
 Via reduction to certain complexity theoretic questions,~\citet{NEURIPS2020_e1fe6165} show that proving constant depth separations may be hard.~\citet{malach2021connection} analyze the relationship between optimization and approximability, showing in various settings that deeper networks cannot be optimized if shallow networks cannot approximate them.
-These results demonstrate that depth separation results~\citep{pmlr-v49-telgarsky16} from approximation theory can be misleading in the sense that gradient descent anyways cannot optimize the deep networks used to construct the approximation.
+This demonstrates that depth separation results~\citep{pmlr-v49-telgarsky16} from approximation theory can be misleading since gradient descent anyways cannot optimize the deep networks used to construct the approximation.